Diabetic foot ulcer: Extracellular matrix

-Extra cellular matrix (or "ECM") is the external structural framework that cells attach to in multicellular organisms.
+Extracellular matrix (or "ECM") is the external structural framework that cells attach to in multicellular organisms.
 The dermis lies below the epidermis, and these two layers are collectively known as the skin.
 Dermal skin is primarily a combination of fibroblasts growing in this matrix.
 The specific species of ECM of connective tissues often differ chemically, but collagen generally forms the bulk of the structure.

 Through the interaction of a cell with its extracellular matrix (transmitted through the anchoring molecules classed as integrins) there forms a continuous association between the cell interior, cell membrane and its extracellular matrix components that helps drive various cellular events in a regulated fashion.
 Wound healing is a localized event involving the reaction of cells to the damage sustained.

 The cells break down damaged ECM and replace it, generally increasing in number to react to the harm.
 The process is activated, though perhaps not exclusively, by cells responding to fragments of damaged ECM, and the repairs are made by reassembling the matrix by cells growing on and through it.
 Because of this, extracellular matrix is often considered as a 'conductor of the wound healing symphony'.
 In the Inflammatory phase, neutrophils and macrophages recruit and activate fibroblasts which in subsequent granulation phase migrate into the wound, laying down new collagen of the subtypes I and III.